UMass-UAS-Salt-Marsh/marshmap/README.md

    for modeling.
 5. `fit` Build statistical models of vegetation cover with random forests, AdaBoost (planned), or potentially other modeling frameworks and report model assessment.
-6. `assess` Provide a model assessment.
-This is normally included in `fit`, but `assess` may be called separately to assess the fit of a model built on one or more sites and applied to other sites.
 7. `map` Produce geoTIFF maps of predicted vegetation cover.

 ### Additional functions